Upcoming events

 Simultaneously the band bludgeon back with 'Detroit' - the first taste of new material from the Pigs pen since February 2023's 'Land of Sleeper' LP release.
 'Detroit' is a huge slab of striking noise rock about a hideous man with even worse behaviours.
 Says band bellower Matt Baty on the track: "Detroit reflects on the worst manifestations of male jealousy and resentment, and the ways in which the deliberate avoidance of accountability can lead to deflecting responsibility in exchange for blaming external forces like fate or God for perceived injustice".

-Honeyglaze
+Honeyglaze [SOLD OUT]

 South London trio Honeyglaze move from psychedelic-tinged post-punk to alternative folk to create their distinct DIY sound.
 Described by Clash as “an evocative punch in the gut in the best way”, the band – led by vocalist and guitarist Anouska Sokolow – pairs poetic storytelling with meticulous production.
 Forming shortly before the pandemic began, the band quickly made Brixton’s The Windmill their stomping ground and supported Wet Leg on their 2022 UK tour.